 The colourful and picturesque Tobermory waterfront, attractive come rain or shine

 The colourful and picturesque Tobermory

 If you’re looking to stretch your legs, the walk to the Rubha nan Gall lighthouse is ideal.
 You’ll have wonderful coastal views over to Ardnamurchan on the mainland.
 It’s about 5.5km, taking around 2 hours.
 Check out this walk description.

 There are plenty of accommodation options in and around Tobermory, making it a popular base from which to explore the island.
 Tobermory Youth Hostel (open Apr – Sep) is perfectly located on the shorefront, as is the bright pink The Tobermory Hotel.
-There are also a number of B&Bs nearby, check out options here.
+There are also a number of B&Bs, guest houses and hotels nearby, check out options here.